HTTY Specification

 HTTY is not an application protocol parallel to HTTP/2.

-Instead, HTTY is a transport shim that allows an h2c connection to pass through terminal-oriented byte streams safely.
+Instead, HTTY is a transport takeover convention that allows an h2c connection to own a raw terminal-attached byte stream.

 That means: